Flavor and CP Invariant Composite Higgs Models: Framework

 With the above caveat, the mechanism of partial compositeness works quite well for the effective operators in the $B$ and $D$ systems but is in general insufficient for CP violation in the Kaon system.
 Experimentally one finds $\rm{Im}[C_{4K}]<3.9 \times 10^{-11}$ TeV$^{-2}$~\cite{utfit}.
 Using the above estimate we derive~\cite{weiler,kkbar},

 These are by no means the only problematic observables.
 Loops of composite dynamics generate dipole operators,

 which contribute to the $b\to s \gamma$ transition (both to the real and imaginary parts of the amplitude).
-These are generated by diagrams as in Fig. \ref{fig:penguin}. with composite fermions and the Higgs (physical and unphysical polarization) in the loop.
+These are generated by diagrams as in Fig. \ref{fig:penguin}. with composite fermions and Higgs, $W$ or $Z$ bosons propagating in the loop.